volume 3, issues 13-18

 (the love for spiders)

-teller = bank employee, to yell uncle = cry of pain
+to yell uncle = cry of pain

 >> p.
-10+42 description of Jack Davis who became the regular cover artist
+10+42 description of Jack Davis

-Davis would hold his position until the end of the run,
+Davis would hold his position until

-he could draw the most gruesome scenes
+the most gruesome scenes and yet make

-and yet make them somehow tolerable but even so he was the main target
+them somehow tolerable, but even so

-of dr. Frederic Wertham's 1954 anti-comics diatribe "seduction of the innocent"
+dr. Frederic Wertham's 1954 anti-comics

 3/ tales from the crypt, issue 30, june/july 1952

-a) gaz-tly prospects by Jac Davis
+a) gas-tly prospects by Jack Davis

 (the corpse that would write his own story)